-(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021
+(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022

-3 Use of estimates, assumptions and judgments
+Use of estimates, assumptions and judgments

 The preparation of the consolidated financial statements requires management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets, liabilities and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making judgments about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ significantly from these estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects both current and future periods.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.